Skip to content

 Breaking change detection – Overview

-This document provides an overview of Buf's breaking change detection.
-At every step of the development process, starting from developer IDEs and culminating in the Buf Schema Registry's server-wide enforcement, breaking change detection ensures that your organization can evolve Protobuf schemas quickly and safely.
+This page provides an overview of Buf's breaking change detection.
+At every step of the development process, starting with developer IDEs and culminating in the Buf Schema Registry's instance-wide enforcement, breaking change detection ensures that your organization can evolve Protobuf schemas quickly and safely.

 Whichever path you choose, Buf's breaking change detection allows you to make informed decisions, while removing the need for constant vigilance during code review.
 It reliably and mechanically identifies breaking changes so you and your team can focus on making an informed decision about whether to allow them or not.